The Benefits of Reiki for Seniors: Caring for Our Aging Parents and Elders

 Reiki Brings Peace and Calm

 Reiki helps to bring peace and calm to an advanced senior’s or elder’s world, sometimes filled with pain, disability, foggy memory, never-ending doctor appointments, and other problems that make even the smallest activity of daily living seem like a monumental challenge.
 These challenges have a profoundly disruptive effect on the flow of the older adult’s life force energy and, left unaddressed, can even exacerbate illness and dysfunction.
-The Reiki technique helps to reestablish proper energy flow to improve health and wellbeing of older adults.
+The Reiki technique helps to reestablish proper energy flow to improve the health and wellbeing of older adults.

 Reiki Helps Ease Pain